 Eleanor is a charismatic and engaging tutor.
 At interview, we were particularly impressed by her passion for English and History and her desire to enthuse others in these subjects.

 Andrew is a qualified Teacher as well as an examiner.
 He has tutored for over a decade and his lessons are stimulating and highly informative.
+Andrew studied at Sussex University, did his Masters at Manchester University and his masters level PGCE at the Institute of Education.

 Throughout Kate's career in teaching she has worked with students from the 7+ level up to degree level.
 She has a passion for English and has huge amounts of experience working with students both face-to-face and online.